Mining Companies Turn Attention to

 CDE Prepares for Hillhead Product Launch

-CDE Global will be launching a new water management product at the
+CDE Global is preparing to launch a new water management

 “Mine operators face increasing pressure to implement changes in tailings management practices due to heightened environmental regulations, a growing emphasis on sustainability, and the need to minimize the environmental footprint of operations,” said Eastwood.
 “Technological advancements, such as CDE’s new holistic water management solution, coupled with a growing recognition of the benefits of reprocessing to extract discarded tailings from dams, offer mines on-site solutions that not only derisk their operations, but also extract value from tailings.
 This further incentivizes miners to invest in these solutions.”